standard-for-public-code/standard-for-public-code/docs/review-template.md

 Requirement | meets | &nbsp;links&nbsp;and&nbsp;notes&nbsp;
 -----|-----|-----
-For features of a codebase that facilitate the exchange of data the codebase MUST use an open standard that meets the [Open Source Initiative Open Standard Requirements](https://opensource.org/osr). |  |
+For features of the codebase that facilitate the exchange of data the codebase MUST use an open standard that meets the [Open Source Initiative Open Standard Requirements](https://opensource.org/osr). |  |
 Any non-open standards used MUST be recorded clearly as such in the documentation. |  |
 Any standard chosen for use within the codebase MUST be listed in the documentation with a link to where it is available. |  |
 Any non-open standards chosen for use within the codebase MUST NOT hinder collaboration and reuse. |  |